-Sue joined Richard Newton Consulting (RNC) as a Consultant in 2012.
-She met Richard at Rathbone Cymru where he was Director.
+Sue joined Richard Newton Consulting (RNC) as an Associate Consultant in 2012.
+She joined the core team in January 2021.
+She met Richard at Rathbone Cymru where he was Director Cymru.

 Before joining Rathbone, Sue worked for George House Trust, the North West’s leading HIV charity, in Marketing and Community Fundraising.

-She has a 25-year long career in Audience Development in the arts and Marketing and Communications in the Charity, Education, and Sustainability sectors.
-Her CV includes The Whitworth Gallery, Manchester, Arts About Manchester (the precursor to the Audience Agency), Manchester Metropolitan University and Contact Theatre.
-Her freelance work includes projects for Conwy County Council, Pontardawe Arts Centre, Manchester City Council, the internationally acclaimed performance company, Quarantine, and the Centre for Chinese Contemporary Art.
+She has a 25-year long career in Audience Development in Heritage and the Arts, and Marketing and Communications in the Arts, Charity, Education, and Sustainability sectors.
+Her CV includes The Whitworth Gallery, University of Manchester, Arts About Manchester (the precursor to the Audience Agency), Manchester Metropolitan University and Contact Theatre.
+Her freelance work includes projects for Conwy County Council, Pontardawe Arts Centre, Manchester City Council, the internationally acclaimed performance companies, Forced Entertainment and Quarantine and the Centre for Chinese Contemporary Art.

-She enjoys working with organisations to encourage Change and develop Marketing and Brand Strategy to increase their financial resilience and visibility.
-As Oldham Coliseum’s Head of Marketing, Sue implemented a change in strategy that led to a 6% increase in audiences and record-breaking box office revenue.
+She enjoys working with organisations to encourage Change and develop Marketing and Brand Strategy to increase financial resilience and visibility.
+As Oldham Coliseum’s Head of Marketing, Sue implemented a change in strategy that led to an increase in audiences and record-breaking box office revenue.

 Chair of Manchester Craft and Design Centre 2008 – 2012